 None specifically for residential

-Legislation enacted in 1997 requires that all retail energy supplies must provide 15 percent of sales of kW hours from renewable energy resources installed after December 31, 1997.Solar Renewable Energy Certificates (SREC-II) Program
+Legislation enacted in 1997 requires that all retail energy supplies must provide 15 percent of sales of kW hours from renewable energy resources by 2020.Solar Renewable Energy Certificates (SREC-II) Program

 As per the state’s RPS, solar-electric facilities built after January 1, 2012, can generate SRECs, which can be bought by all electricity supplies to meet their solar RPS requirements.
 The incentive amount per credit varies according to the market.